 - Power words to include in subject lines

 - Best practices to follow to hit the right note

 - Types of Subject Lines:

 We all are assigned a particular name and we pay attention whenever we hear our names.
 Not only that but we are also wired to look out for our names.
 So it is only smart to use that in your subject line.
 Reading their names in the subject lines, your recipients might choose to read your email over others.
 Moreover, personalization has proven to increase open rates by up to 50%.

 Since this is something all brands do nowadays, you need to dig a little deeper into your prospects.
 Use Google, LinkedIn, news, press releases, etc. to know about them.

 It’s not only about using either their name or their company’s name.
 You can explore personalization in:

 - Shared Interests

 - Past interactions

 It is all about making your subject line stand out from the rest.
-For which, you just need to pay attention to details.
+You just need to pay attention to details.